mossblaser/yarp/README.md

 The [ReactiveX](http://reactivex.io/) [RxPY](https://github.com/ReactiveX/RxPY)
 library is a particularly feature-rich reactive programming library aimed at more 'serious' use than this library.
-As well as its fairly extensive library of built-in facilities, performance, dynamically changing graphs functions and error handling were considered during its design.
+As well as its fairly extensive library of built-in facilities, performance, dynamically changing graphs of functions and error handling were considered during its design.
 Meanwhile `yarp` eschews all of this on the basis that it doesn't intend to be a comprehensive programming system.
 If in doubt, this is likely the library you want to be using, not `yarp`!
-With this said, one of RxPY's is its verbosity.
+With this said, one of RxPY's downsides is its verbosity.
 Within its niche `yarp` can be both concise and 'obvious' in meaning.
 This makes it ideal for setting up quick-n-dirty home automation rules.
 Further, the ReactiveX model only supports instantaneous values while `yarp` supports both instantaneous and persistent values.

 The
 [`metapensiero.reactive`](https://github.com/metapensiero/metapensiero.reactive)